 INTRODUTION

-With the rapid advance of sensing, communication, and mobile computing, mobile crowd-sensing [1] has become a paradigm attached much attention for gathering distribute sensory data to share with the general public.
-With the help of mobile crowd-sensing the cost of many data collection and dissemination tasks over wide range of region can be significantly reduced.
-Being carried by human user who locate in different place, smartphone can easily collect ubiquitous data and share such data with a large number of potential users [2], [3].
-The vehicle-based mobile crowd-sensing with similar mobility, distribution in large is evolving rapidly.
-Equipped with onboard sensors such as GPS, video cameras and communication module and so on, a vehicle also can become a powerful crowd-sensing application like as a smartphone to collect data and execute a various of sensing task, including traffic monitoring [4][5], environment monitoring [6],urban Wi-Fi characterization [7], etc.
+With the rapid advance of sensing, communication, and mobile computing, mobile crowd-sensing [1] has become a paradigm attracting much attention for collecting distribute sensory data and distributing to the general public.
+With the help of mobile crowd-sensing the cost of data collection and dissemination tasks over wide range of region can be significantly reduced.
+Being carried by users locating in different place, smartphones can easily collect ubiquitous data and share data with potential users in neighborhood [2], [3].
+The vehicle-based mobile crowd-sensing with similar mobility, distributed in large is evolving rapidly.
+Equipped with various onboard sensors such as GPS, video cameras, gas sensor and also communication module, a vehicle becomes a powerful crowd-sensing application like as a smartphone to collect data and carry on a various of sensing task, including traffic monitoring [4][5], environment monitoring [6] and urban Wi-Fi characterization [7], etc.

-A vehicle-based mobile crowd-sensing system typically composed of two parts: cloud management platform (CMP) and mobile vehicles embedded with crowd sensing application.
+A vehicle-based mobile crowd-sensing system is typically composed of two parts: cloud management platform (CMP) and mobile vehicles embedded with crowd sensing application.
 An example of vehicle-based crowd sensing is shown in Fig.1.
-The cloud management platform is responsible for selecting a set of vehicles to participate in urban crowd sensing task and processing perceives data which forwarded from vehicles to provide data services to user.
-Once a vehicle receives authorization of CMP, it will gather the required data and then upload to CMP.
-This indicates that a vehicle-based mobile crowd sensing system with widespread geographical distribution of vehicles is capable of supporting a wide range of large-scale monitoring [8].
+The cloud management platform is responsible for selecting a set of vehicles to participate in urban crowd sensing task and processing perceived data which forwarded from vehicles to provide data services to user.
+Once a vehicle receives authorization of the CMP, it collects the required data and then upload them to CMP.
+This indicates that a vehicle-based mobile crowd sensing system with widespread geographical distribution of vehicles is capable of supporting large-scale range monitoring [8].

 Generally, it is greatly important to select vehicles to participate in collaborative sensing, which manifest the success of vehicle-based mobile crowd sensing.
-Consider an extreme case that the CMP select all vehicles to execute crowd sensing task, apparently, it can perceive the surroundings and achieve what it is assigned to do, but multiple vehicles in the same region at the same time will introduce data redundancy due to a single vehicle is sufficient to cover a geographical region, which application should avoid.
-Therefore, the vehicle usually receive credit or non-monetary reward from CMP [9]-[11] with constraint budget, and selects a set of vehicle from all vehicles under operation that best satisfy with the user’s requirements for better crowd sensing quality[11].
+Assuming an extreme case that the CMP select all vehicles to execute crowd sensing task, apparently, it can perceive the surroundings and achieve what it is assigned to do, but multiple vehicles in the same region at the same time introduces data redundancy due to a single vehicle is sufficient to cover a geographical region.
+Therefore, the vehicle usually receive credit or non-monetary reward from CMP [9]-[11] with constraint budget, and selects a set of vehicle from all vehicles under operation that meet the user’s requirements for better crowd sensing performance[11].

 Fig.1.
 An example of vehicle-based crowd sensing application.
 Buses embedded with plentiful sensors are distributed over a large city.
 Cloud management platform assign sensing task to the recruited vehicle which can contribute to the sensing tasks by returning their sensed data to CMP.
 And then CMP processes the received data to provide to user.